 Wisconsin Woman And Her Sons Charged With Running Illegal Vaping Operation

-Public health officials say the number of people who've died or gotten ill after using e-cigarettes or other vaping products is rising and they're still trying to figure out why.
+Public health officials say the number of people who have died or have gotten ill after using e-cigarettes or other vaping products is rising, and they're still trying to figure out why.
 It's led to plenty of warnings about e-cigarettes and put a spotlight on illegal vaping operations.

 Bristol, Wis., is just north of the Wisconsin-Illinois state line.
 In early September, law enforcement officials conducted a raid at a condo unit located in a winding subdivision of new homes and houses still under construction.